OksanaVe/snpAIMeR/README.md

 <br clear="left"/>
 <br clear="left"/>

-This R function assesses the diagnostic power of SNP combinations using leave-one-out style cross-validation.
-To do so, it uses [Discriminant Analysis of Principal Components](https://bmcgenomdata.biomedcentral.com/articles/10.1186/1471-2156-11-94) within [adegenet](https://github.com/thibautjombart/adegenet) as well as [pegas](https://github.com/emmanuelparadis/pegas).
+This R package assesses the diagnostic power of SNP combinations using leave-one-out style cross-validation.
+To do so, it uses [Discriminant Analysis of Principal Components](https://bmcgenomdata.biomedcentral.com/articles/10.1186/1471-2156-11-94) within the [adegenet](https://github.com/thibautjombart/adegenet) R package.
 Its value is in (1) identifying ancestry informative markers (AIMs) and (2) evaluating how well different marker combinations can predict an unknown sample's population of origin.

 The user provides candidate markers, SNP genotypes from individuals of known origin, a range of panel sizes, and a threshold value for an acceptable rate of correct sample identification.